frrahat/Nani-Fighter/README.md

 * Nani Fighter : The Beginning
 * Nani Fighter : The Second Visit

 The first one is easier where the latter one is more difficult and has more enemy characters.
-These revisions are compatible with both python2 and python3.

 ### Installation
 Using pip :